Dolls (1987 film): Production

 Director Stuart Gordon came across Ed Naha's script for Dolls at Empire Pictures and became interested in directing it.
 Inspired by the book The Uses of Enchantment by Bruno Bettelheim, Gordon conceived the film as horror fairy tale in the vein of "Hansel and Gretel".
+According to Gordon, Empire originally had the script slated as a potential direct-to-video project, but once Gordon voiced his interest this gave Empire the confidence to position the script as a much larger production.
+Despite Gordon filming Dolls prior to From Beyond, Empire opted to release From Beyond first in order to capitalize on the success and recognition of Gordon's Re-Animator.

 Dolls extensively uses stop motion animation by David W. Allen.

-Reception
+Release

+Dolls premiered in the United States at the Seattle International Film Festival on April 27, 1987, before opening in Los Angeles on May 22, 1987.
+It was released theatrically in New York City that fall, opening on November 6, 1987.

+Critical response

 Dolls received mixed reviews.
 On Rotten Tomatoes, the film has an approval rating of 60%, based on reviews from 15 critics.
-On Metacritic, the film has a score of 55%, based on reviews from five critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 55, based on reviews from five critics, indicating "mixed or average" reviews.

+Michael H. Price of the Fort Worth Star-Telegram favored the film, describing it as "a nervy mix of whimsy and jolts," praising the cinematography, performances, and special effects.

 Roger Ebert's review of the film was mostly negative, commenting that Dolls lacks the energy and unapologetic excess of Stuart Gordon's two previous films.
 He also opined that dolls are intrinsically not frightening due to their cute appearance, writing, "The haunted house looks magnificent, but so what, if it's not haunted by great and frightening creatures?
 At some point Dolls remains only an idea, a concept.
 It doesn't become an engine to shock and involve us."
 He gave it two out of four stars.

 Ain't It Cool News reviewed the DVD, calling it "a movie that really stands above the type of film you might expect from this era, with this subject matter."
 HorrorNews.net's Jeff Colebank listed the toymaking couple as one of the 13 Best Horror Movie Couples, stating that Rolfe was "the creepiest toymaker of them all".
 Allmovie's review of the film was mildly favorable, calling it "a serious-minded, lovingly-crafted modern fairy tale that only misses classic status by a few clumsy, low-budget moments."

 Home media

+Dolls was released on VHS and Laserdisc in 1988 by Vestron Video.
 Dolls was released to DVD by MGM Home Entertainment on September 20, 2005, as a Region 1 widescreen DVD and by the Scream Factory division of Shout!
 Factory (under license from MGM) on November 11, 2014, as a Region A widescreen Blu-ray.
+In 2023, Arrow Films released a new Blu-ray as part of a multi-film box set featuring other Empire Pictures films, entitled Enter the Video Store: Empire of Screams.